 For more than 150 years, extraordinary women have called Alpha Delta Pi home.
 Originally called the “Adelphean Society,” Alpha Delta Pi was the first sorority in the world and forged the way for women in the fraternity system.
-Our founding took place on May 15, 1851 at Wesleyan Female College in Macon, Georgia-the first college in the world chartered to grant degrees to women.
-Throughout time we have consistently placed a high priority upon scholarship, service to the community, and the personal development of each of our members.
+They were founded on May 15, 1851 at Wesleyan Female College in Macon, Georgia-the first college in the world chartered to grant degrees to women.
+Throughout time, scholarship, service to the community, and the personal development of each member has been placed as high priorities.
 Alpha Delta Pi joined the Methodist University campus in the spring of 2008.
 The women of Alpha Delta Pi take great pride in being the First and Finest.
 Their outstanding relationship with the Ronald McDonald house has been an unbreakable bond.

 Alpha Kappa Alpha

 Official Flower: Pink Tea Rose

 Mission: To cultivate and encourage high scholastics and ethical standards, to promote unity and friendship among college women, to study and alleviate problems concerning girls and women in order to improve their social stature, to maintain a progressive interest in college life, and to be of service to all mankind.

 Alpha Kappa Alpha Sorority Inc. was founded January 15th, 1908 on the campus of Howard University.
 Alpha Kappa Alpha was the first Greek organization founded by women of color.
 Ethel Hedgeman Lyle, along with 19 other founders, founded the organization in order to heighten the college experience of colored women.